improvedk/improve.dk/source/_posts/my-pass-summit-2011-abstracts/my-pass-summit-2011-abstracts.md

 Based on my work with OrcaMDF, an open source C# parser for MDF files, I will demonstrate how to parse the internal system tables.
 Using just the boot page as origin, we'll discover how to traverse the chain of references that ultimately end up in references to the actual system table data, from where we can parse the data records.

-Once we’ve got the system table data, I’ll demonstrate how to correlate the different tables to end up with the data we see in common system views.
+Once we've got the system table data, I'll demonstrate how to correlate the different tables to end up with the data we see in common system views.

 ### Why & What?

 As I continued the development of OrcaMDF I used the various system views extensively – sys.objects, tables, columns, indexes, internals_allocation_units etc. However, as development moved forward and I needed to parse that metadata myself, I had to look into the underlying tables – sysallocunits, sysschobjs, sysrowsets, sysrowsetcolumns.
-Join this session and let’s enter the realm of the hidden metadata and let’s explore it together!
+Join this session and let's enter the realm of the hidden metadata and let's explore it together!